On this tropical beach, one hot summer day

-South toward the seacoast, days work to be done.
+South toward the seashore, days work to be done.

 Half way to the ocean, traveling north through the sky;

-They to have their work load cut out for the day:
+They too have their work load cut out for the day:

-At the nearest big land-fill on their ravenous way.
+At the nearest large land-fill, on their ravenous way.

 They will spend the day scouring town dumps for debris.

-The hours pass slowly: comes the end of the day,
+The hours pass slowly: comes the end of my day,

-I drive the same highway to my home far away.
+I drive the same highway to a home far away.